-The majority of stroke support services in Hampshire are provided by the Stroke Association, a national charity that aims to help people who have had a stroke through their rehabilitation and aid with any new challenges that can come after a stroke.
-They can also provide stroke support groups – allowing your family to meet others in similar positions.
+The majority of stroke support services in Hampshire are provided by the Stroke Association, a national charity that aims to help people who have suffered from a stroke get through their rehabilitation and assist with any new challenges that can come after a stroke.
+They can also provide stroke support groups – allowing your family to meet others in a similar position.

 Hampshire Stroke Support Services

 The Stroke Association provides a variety of support services for those who have suffered from a stroke.